 The key to successful plant growth is a steady supply of pollinators including bees.
 Over the past few years, the steady decline of the honey bee has led to more people trying to keep bees and grow more bee friendly flowers.

-Last year, two of our fellow allotmenters, Steve and Phil, bought two hives in an effort to help the bees and have home-made honey.
-They bees arrived in May and I joined them in regularly inspecting the hives.
+Two years ago, two of our fellow allotmenters, Steve and Phil, bought two hives in an effort to help the bees and have home-made honey.
+They bees arrived in May 2017 and I joined them in regularly inspecting the hives.
 If you are pondering getting your own hive, here are a few pointers!

 1) Attend a bee keeping course.
 This will give you a good grounding in how bee colonies work, the life cycle of different types of bee and the key components of the hive.